Ethel Haythornthwaite: Countryside protection

+Devastated following the death of her first husband, Haythornthwaite became ill and her family encouraged her to take restorative walks in the countryside.
+She soon became enamoured of the rural beauty surrounding the city of Sheffield, and decided to apply herself to protecting the countryside from development and urban sprawl.

+Campaign to Protect Rural England Peak District and South Yorkshire

-Gallimore soon became enamoured of the rural beauty surrounding the city of Sheffield, and decided to apply herself to protecting the countryside from development and urban sprawl.
-In 1924 she founded the Sheffield Association for the Protection of Rural Scenery, also known as the Sheffield Association for the Protection of Local Countryside, which in 1927 became the Peak District and South Yorkshire branch of the CPRE (Council for the Preservation of Rural England, later renamed Campaign to Protect Rural England).
+In 1924, Haythornthwaite founded the Sheffield Association for the Protection of Rural Scenery, also known as the Sheffield Association for the Protection of Local Countryside, which in 1927 became the Peak District and South Yorkshire branch of the CPRE (Council for the Preservation of Rural England, later renamed Campaign to Protect Rural England).
 She was to be secretary of the branch for 56 years from its inception.

+Longshaw Estate

+In 1927, the Duke of Rutland sold the Longshaw Estate to the Sheffield Corporation.
+Prior to this sale the Corporation had purchased over 3,000 acres of moorland.

-In 1928 Gallimore spearheaded an urgent appeal to the Yorkshire public, which helped Peak District and South Yorkshire CPRE to raise the funds to buy the 747-acre Longshaw Estate, which was threatened with development.
+In 1928, Haythornthwaite spearheaded an urgent appeal to the Yorkshire public, which helped Peak District and South Yorkshire CPRE to raise the funds to buy the 747-acre Estate, which was threatened with development.

 The Estate was gifted to the National Trust in 1931.

+Sheffield's Green Belt

-In 1932 she helped acquire a further 448 acres of threatened land at Blacka Moor.
-In 1938 this became part of Sheffield's Green Belt (the first to be created in England).
+In 1932, Haythornthwaite helped acquire a further 448 acres of threatened land at Blacka Moor.
+In 1938, this became part of Sheffield's Green Belt (the first to be created in England).
 She also was instrumental in the purchase and protection of other rural areas including Whirlow Moor, Dore Moor, Dovedale, and many other surrounding rural areas.

-In 1937 she married Lt Colonel Gerald Graham George Haythornthwaite (1912–1995), another passionate campaigner for the countryside, who worked with her on many of her later projects.

-Haythornthwaite wrote, at the start of World War 2 when many of her fellow CPRE administrators were away on active service: "Unquestionably, CPRE and all its branches should strive their best to hold on.
+Haythornthwaite wrote, at the start of World War II when many of her fellow CPRE administrators were away on active service: "Unquestionably, CPRE and all its branches should strive their best to hold on.
 If not, much more of England’s beauty will be lost for those who return after the war.
 I believe our aims are too profoundly important to let go.
 Those who see what rural England means to the English should work to save it."

 Haythornthwaite spent most of 1942 in London, "leading the national organisation in the crucial early debates on how the post-war reconstruction of the country should be achieved by democratic planning".